-At the moment the charity is inactive due to the covid 19 pandemic.
+At the moment the charity is closed due to the covid 19 pandemic.
 If you are waiting on the delivery of a defib or consumable and haven’t heard from us , please email us on email@example.com and we will get back to you within 24 hours.

 Hand on Heart charity are delighted to share the news that staff and occupiers from Birchwood Park presented a number of schools with their defibrillator packages today, following the many fundraising activities held around Birchwood Park in 2019 and successfully raised over £11,500 for their two chosen charities for 2019 Hand on Heart and the local RSPCA Warrington, Halton & St Helens Branch.